SeismicData/asdf_validate/README.md

   * Waveform data sets must have `starttime` and `sampling_rate` attributes of the correct data space and type.
   * Naming scheme of the auxiliary data is enforced.
   * XML files are stored in a consistent manner.
+5. It makes sure all waveforms are in the correct station group.
-5. It validates the QuakeML file against the QuakeML schema.
+6. It validates the QuakeML file against the QuakeML schema.
-6. It validates all found StationXML files against the StationXML schema.
+7. It validates all found StationXML files against the StationXML schema.

 ## Missing Checks